Western Michigan University

-- History, legacies and memory of American warefare
+- History, legacies and memory of American warfare

 - The Vietnam War

-Dr. Martini came to WMU in 2005, and has served as associate chair of the Department of History since 2009.
-Before coming to Western, Martini taught at Georgetown University, the George Washington University, and Deep Springs College.
-At Western, he has served on a variety of CAS and University committees, including the Committee on General Education.
-Martini has been awarded two FRACAA grants in support of his research, and received the 2012 College of Arts and Sciences Award for Excellence in Teaching.
+Before coming to WMU, Martini taught at Georgetown University, the George Washington University and Deep Springs College.
+He came to WMU in 2005 and served as associate chair of the Department of History (2009-12).
+At WMU, he has served on a variety of College of Arts and Sciences and University committees, including the Committee on General Education.
+Martini has been awarded two Faculty Research and Creative Activities Award grants in support of his research, and received the 2012 College of Arts and Sciences Award for Excellence in Teaching.

 Martini’s research focuses on the intersection of political, cultural, environmental and diplomatic history, with an emphasis on the history and legacies of American warfare.
 His publications include: